luotao9728/annotation/README.md

 ### Instruction for the pipeline
 1. Make sure you have the environment (with all packages) ready.
-2. Make sure you have all the input files ready.
+2. Download the input files into the cloned directory.
 3. Execute the command and follow the prompt:
 > bash start_pipeline.sh
 4. Follow the instructions to enter the file names.